aayn-a/WordleBotApp/README.md

 The script will print the best next guesses based on the provided guesses and feedback.

 ## File Descriptions
+feedback.py: Contains the getFeedback function which returns the feedback on a guess given a word and a target word

 app.py: The main Flask application that serves the web interface and processes guesses.

 wordEliminator.py: Contains the wordEliminator function that filters words based on feedback.